-- A key element of the new planning system is the requirement to undertake sustainability appraisal and strategic environmental assessment as documents are produced.
+- 2.6 A key element of the DELETED: new planning system is the requirement to undertake sustainability appraisal and strategic environmental assessment as documents are produced.
 The sustainability appraisal involves assessing policies and proposals against social, economic and environmental objectives to identify possible negative impacts.
 Policies are modified in response to the results, to ensure that harmful impacts are avoided or mitigated.
 Strategic Environmental Assessment focuses solely on environmental impacts.
-A Sustainability Appraisal Report setting out the Council's work in both areas is published alongside this document. - 2.7 Another requirement is an Appropriate Assessment of the plan under the Habitats Directive.
+A Sustainability Appraisal Report setting out the Council's work in both areas INSERTED: will be DELETED: is published INSERTED: for consultation alongside this document. - 2.7 Another requirement is an Appropriate Assessment of the plan under the Habitats Directive.
 This is an assessment of the potential effects of a proposed plan on sites of European importance for nature conservation.
 These include sites, often known as Natura 2000 sites, designated as Special Areas of Conservation (for habitats, and species except birds) or Special Protection Areas (for birds).
-Government policy in Planning Policy Statement 9 applies the same protection to Ramsar sites also.
+Government policy in INSERTED: the National Planning Policy Framework DELETED: Planning Policy Statement 9 applies the same protection to Ramsar sites also.
 The Orwell and Stour Estuaries are designated as a Special Protection Area and Ramsar Site. - 2.8 A plan may only be approved if it can be shown that it will not adversely affect the integrity of a European designated habitat.
 A report published alongside this document explains the findings of the Appropriate Assessment.
 The findings have also shaped the final document.
 Where policies or proposals have been included in order to address the findings of the Appropriate Assessment, it is explained in the reasoned justification.